Getting your account set up

 Are you new around here?

-As you work through setting up your account for Dropbox Business, you’ll be asked if you’re setting it up as a new or existing user.
+As you work through setting up your Dropbox team account, you’ll be asked if you’re setting it up as a new or existing user.
 Depending on which one applies to you, you’ll follow different steps to complete account set up.

-As an existing user, you just need to sign in and then decide what to do with the existing files in your Dropbox account.
-You can either keep them in your current account, or move them into a new personal account that your company won’t have access to.
-If you choose to move them, you’ll need to use a different email address for your new personal account.
+As an existing user, you just need to sign in and then decide what to do with the existing files in your Dropbox.
+You can either keep them in your current account, or move them into a new personal Dropbox that your company won’t have access to.
+If you choose to move them, you’ll need to use a different email address for your new personal Dropbox and create a password for that account.

 Heads up: If you’re using your work email for Dropbox and your company’s admin has certain settings in place, you may get a web or desktop notification asking you to choose if you want to move your files.
 Your account will pause syncing until you make that choice.